coderedcorp/coderedcms/docs/contributing/index.rst

 To create a test project locally:

 #.
 Clone the code from https://github.com/coderedcorp/coderedcms.
 #.
-Run ``pip install -e ./[dev]`` from the root coderedcms directory.
+Run ``pip install -r requirements-dev.txt`` from the root coderedcms
-   The -e flag makes the install editable, which is relevant when running ``makemigrations`` in test project to actually generate the migration files in the coderedcms pip package.
-The ``[dev]`` installs extras such as sphinx for generating docs.
+   directory.
+This will install development tools, and also make the install editable, which is relevant when running ``makemigrations`` in test project to actually generate the migration files in the coderedcms pip package.
 #.
 Follow the steps in :doc:`/getting_started/install`.
 Use ``testproject`` for
    your project name to ensure it is ignored by git.
 #.
 When making model or block changes within coderedcms, run